Gabrielle Sinclair

-Gabrielle "Gabby" Sinclair (born 12 July 1993) is an Australian netball player in the Netball Super League league, playing for the Birmingham Panthers.
+Gabrielle "Gabby" Sinclair (born 12 July 1993) is an Australian netball player in the Netball Super League, playing for the Birmingham Panthers.

 Career

 Sinclair was a training partner at the Magpies in 2017 and 2018 and in that time played for the club's reserves team, the Tasmanian Magpies, where she was a key attacking figure in their premiership success in 2018.
 The Magpies elevated Sinclair to the senior list ahead of the 2019 season and re-signed her at the end of the season for another year.